firmai/atspy/README.md

 # Automated Time Series Models in Python (AtsPy)

 Easily develop state of the art time series models to forecast the future values of a data series.
 Simply load your data and select which models you want to test.
 This is the largest repository of automated structural and machine learning time series models.
+Please get in contact if you want to contribute a model.

 #### Install
 ```